Spectral theory of fluctuations in time-average statistical mechanics of reversible and driven systems: Applications of the theory

 since $\partial^2_x$ is self-adjoint.
 The mean local time-fraction, $\langle \theta_x(t)\rangle$, the variance $\sigma_\theta^2(t)$ and covariance $C_{\theta_1\theta_2}(t)$ for the confined Wiener process are shown in Fig.~\ref{MeanVarianceFlat}.
-In the case of equilibrium initial conditions $\langle \theta_x(t)\rangle$ is constant and equal to $P_\ii(x)$, and the fluctuations of $\theta_x(t)$ are largest at the boundaries as a result of repeated collisions with the walls.
+In the case of equilibrium initial conditions $\langle \theta_x(t)\rangle_\ii$ is constant and equal to $P_\ii(x)$, and the fluctuations of $\theta_x(t)$ are largest at the boundaries as a result of repeated collisions with the walls.

-Notably, starting from localized conditions $\langle \theta_x(t)\rangle$ a a function of $x$, in contrast to the ensemble propagator $P_t^\W(x|x_0)$, displays a pre-existent cusp located at the initial condition $x_0$ (see Fig.~\ref{MeanVarianceFlat} c).
+Notably, starting from localized conditions $\langle \theta_x(t)\rangle_{x_0}$ as a function of $x$, in contrast to the ensemble propagator $P_t^\W(x|x_0)$, displays a persistent cusp located at the initial condition $x_0$ (see Fig.~\ref{MeanVarianceFlat} c).
 The fluctuations of $\theta_x(t)$ are larger near the initial condition and at the boundaries.
 Note that the fluctuations are always larger for equilibrium initial conditions (compare Fig.~\ref{MeanVarianceFlat}b and Fig.~\ref{MeanVarianceFlat}d).